Debt Ratios for Residential Financing

 Guidelines Only

-Remember these are just guidelines.
-We will be happy to pre-qualify you to help you figure out how much you can afford.
+Don't forget these are just guidelines.
+We will be happy to go over pre-qualification to help you determine how much you can afford.